lokeshdangii/WebScrapping/README.md

-# SQLAlchemy
+# Scrapping
-This repository contains my learnings of SQLAlchemy
+This repository contains my learnings of Scrapping